warunatrivet/uwazi_test/Applying-properties.md

 Properties provide an important way for users to:
-1. view highlighted attributes at a glance (in the right sidebar), and
+1. view important attributes at a glance (in the right sidebar), and
 2. filter the collection to better understand and analyse the collection.

-You can apply properties to documents or entities.
+Applying properties to your documents or entities involves clicking _Edit_ and filling in the property fields with the relevant information.

 ## How to add a date property
 1. Add a property of type _date_ to your template.